quafzi/gleeman/README.md

   Simple config module to provide configuration for your app

 You may also find them useful to learn, how to use `gleeman`.

-There is also a [skeleton project](https://github.com/gleeman/skeleton) to get an idea, how to use gleeman.

 ## License